-We are a family business and we create do-it-yourself soapstone carving kits for all ages made from Brazilian soapstone!
+We are a family business and third generation stone carvers who create do-it-yourself soapstone carving kits for all ages made from Brazilian soapstone!
 We believe anybody, at any age can carve soapstone.
 We have assembled kits with animal shapes based on Canadian animals.
 The shapes have been roughly outlined so it gives you a starting point.

 What is Soapstone